-If you have a fourth-generation Apple TV, you'll likely be familiar with the Siri Remote — the company's slender iPod nano-sized black remote with built-in Siri capabilities and a touch pad.
+If you have an Apple TV HD or Apple TV 4K, you'll likely be familiar with the Siri Remote — the company's slender iPod nano-sized black remote with built-in Siri capabilities and a touchpad.
 Whether you love or loathe the Siri Remote, however, there's another option for your Apple TV browsing and gaming needs: Your iPhone.

 What is the Apple TV Remote app?